HenFloW/headbook/solve.md

 ## 2a

-to be able to inject sql into the database we can put spesific textinput into the about field to escape the original sql, for example
+To be able to inject sql into the database we can put spesific textinput into the input field to escape the original sql, for example

 ```sql
 x'; INSERT into users (username, password, info) VALUES ('xxx', 'ppp', '{}'); --